Tommy Fleetwood wins Tour Championship for first PGA Tour title and FedEx Cup

-Through it all, Fleetwood held his nerve.
-He closed with a 2-under 68 for a three-shot victory over Cantlay (71) and Russell Henley (69).

-“I’ve been a PGA Tour winner for a long time, it’s just always been in my mind,” Fleetwood said.
-“A lot of close calls, but I’ve always enjoyed the challenge.”
+Staked to a lead when Patrick Cantlay started bogey-double bogey, Fleetwood didn't flinch when Cantlay closed to within one shot, when Scottie Scheffler made three birdies to build momentum going to the back nine, or when he stared over 200 yards of water to a peninsula green on the 15th hole, his last big obstacle.

+“When you've lost it so many times, a three-shot lead down the last doesn't feel like that many,” Fleetwood said with a smile before going to collect a reward long overdue.

-His first PGA Tour victory came with two trophies — the FedEx Cup and the “Calamity Jane” replica putter for the Tour Championship.
+Perhaps it was fitting that his first PGA Tour title in 164 tries came with two trophies — the FedEx Cup and the “Calamity Jane” replica putter for winning the Tour Championship.

+“Your journey is a reminder that hard work, resilience, and heart do pay off.
+No one deserves it more,” Tiger Woods posted on social media.

+Rory McIlroy was never a factor but was hopeful before leaving East Lake when the conversation turned to Fleetwood.

 Ryder Cup captain Keegan Bradley was within one shot of the lead on the front nine but wound up with a 70 to tie for seventh.
 He said he was “dead tired,” and now has to decide whether to use one of his six captain’s picks on himself.
 He announces his picks Wednesday.